rstockm/mastowall/README.md

 # Mastowall 0.2

-Mastowall is a social wall application that displays posts from the Mastodon social network based on specified hashtags.
+Mastowall is a social wall application that displays posts from the [Mastodon](https://joinmastodon.org/) social network based on specified hashtags.
 It has been updated with new features to improve its usability and appearance.

 ## Features

 - **Display Posts:** The app fetches and displays posts from Mastodon based on the hashtags provided in the URL.
 If no hashtags are provided, it presents a form to enter up to three hashtags.

+- **Custom Mastodon Server:** Allows users to specify a Mastodon server URL from which to fetch posts.

 - **Real-Time Updates:** Mastowall updates the posts every 10 seconds, ensuring that the content displayed is always current.